fkjellberg/haproxy-1.6/doc/lua-api/index.rst

     return loc;
   end);

-.. js:attribute:: Map.int
+.. js:attribute:: Map._int

   See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.

+  Note that :js:attr:`Map.int` is also available for compatibility.

-.. js:attribute:: Map.ip
+.. js:attribute:: Map._ip

   See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.

+  Note that :js:attr:`Map.ip` is also available for compatibility.

-.. js:attribute:: Map.str
+.. js:attribute:: Map._str

   See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.

+  Note that :js:attr:`Map.str` is also available for compatibility.

-.. js:attribute:: Map.beg
+.. js:attribute:: Map._beg

   See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.

+  Note that :js:attr:`Map.beg` is also available for compatibility.

-.. js:attribute:: Map.sub
+.. js:attribute:: Map._sub

   See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.

+  Note that :js:attr:`Map.sub` is also available for compatibility.

-.. js:attribute:: Map.dir
+.. js:attribute:: Map._dir

   See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.

+  Note that :js:attr:`Map.dir` is also available for compatibility.

-.. js:attribute:: Map.dom
+.. js:attribute:: Map._dom

   See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.

+  Note that :js:attr:`Map.dom` is also available for compatibility.

-.. js:attribute:: Map.end
+.. js:attribute:: Map._end

   See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.

-.. js:attribute:: Map.reg
+.. js:attribute:: Map._reg

   See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.

+  Note that :js:attr:`Map.reg` is also available for compatibility.

 .. js:function:: Map.new(file, method)